Wednesday 15 April 2026 14:00 - 18:00 (registration 12:00 - 14:00) Sessions start at 14:00

 Public transportation

-If you arrive in Munich by plane: At Munich Airport you will find the train station located underground below the MAC (Munich Airport Center).
+For all other days without disruption: At Munich Airport you will find the train station located underground below the MAC (Munich Airport Center).
 Just follow the signs with the green "S" logo (S-Bahn).
 Take the S8 toward “Herrsching” (frequency of departure: every 20 minutes).
 Exit at “Rosenheimer Platz”.
 The ride will take approx. 40 minutes and the ticket costs around €15.

 Check out group or day tickets if you are travelling in a group and/or planning further journeys on the same day, as these are usually cheaper.